 The internship is planned for the candidate's second year in the program.
-The field experience places the candidateadministrator in a firsthand experience in which academic knowledge can be applied to the educational setting.
+The field experience places the candidate-administrator in a firsthand experience in which academic knowledge can be applied to the educational setting.
 The candidate's experience is aligned to Washington State Principal Certification requirements.

-EDLA 633 - Organizations and Educational Leadership

-This course is designed to enhance candidates' understanding of organizations and to build their capacity as leaders with and without authority to help the organization achieve its goals.
+EDLA 633 - Organizations and Educational Leadershipcredits: 3This course is designed to enhance candidates' understanding of organizations and to buildtheir capacity as leaders with and without authority to help their organization achieve its goals.Candidates will apply leadership theories in an analysis of their problem of practice.EDLA 635 - Principalshipcredits: 3

-EDLA 635 - Principalship